czbiohub-sf/MIDAS/docs/installation.rst

   conda install -c zhaoc1 -c anaconda -c bioconda -c conda-forge -c defaults midas2

-If this installation takes a long time to solve dependcies conflicts,
+If this installation takes a long time to solve dependcies conflicts, we suggest following the conda install from YAML file approach in the next section.

 From Source